parijaparekh/quiz-javascript/README.md

 Quiz questions are prompted till the counter hits 0 or the system runs out of questions.

+## Additions

+The scores list is now sorted on scores.
+This feature along with some styling and highlighting the current user has been implemented on 10/9/2022.

 ## Improvements

-The scores list is not sorted on scores.
 Quiz question list is just set to 5.
 This should be expanded.
 A system that allows the questions to be populated from an external source can be built in extension to this.